-I love Kelly Jensen’s wonderful feminist anthology, Here We Are: Feminism for the Real World.
+I started thinking about feminist middle grade books while reading Kelly Jensen’s wonderful feminist anthology, Here We Are: Feminism for the Real World.
 If you haven’t read it yet, get it now!
 In her introduction, Jensen writes, “What unites feminists is the belief that every person—regardless of gender, class, education, race, sexuality, or ability—deserves equality.”

 Reading Jensen’s words has made me think about how children are shaped by the literature they read.
 And then I came across an interview in Poets and Writers Magazine with the National Ambassador for Young People’s Literature, Gene Luen Yang.
 He said, “There are studies that show that fiction in particular builds empathy–that when you read about characters who don’t look or live like you, you begin to understand them a little better.”

 When children are exposed to a wide range of characters, of girls who love adventure and science and writing and math, girls who excel at sports and stand up to bullying, girls who love to cook and embrace their individuality, our children of today are given a gift that will not only last a lifetime but that will travel far beyond that.
 The lessons young people learn from the books they read will linger as they grow up and share ideas and become leaders in the world: politicians and journalists and writers and travelers.
 These readers will grow up with a powerful arsenal of empathy, understanding, and a desire for equality and justice.

 There are countless numbers of feminist middle grade books, but here are some of my favorites.
 Feel free to add to the conversation by sharing your favorite feminist children’s books in the comments.

 A Handful of Stars by Cynthia Lord